Wisdom teeth emerge between the ages of 17 to 21. They erupt at the very back of the mouth and complete our standard set of 32 teeth.

 As wisdom teeth erupt at the very back of your mouth, you might not be able to clean them properly.
 Teeth need daily brushing, flossing, and cleaning.
 However, oral care can be challenging if your mouth has developed inflammation and infection from impacted wisdom teeth.

-The accumulated debris can lead to bacterial infections spreading to neighboring teeth and cause cavities and other issues, like gum disease.
+The accumulated debris can lead to bacterial infections that spread to neighboring teeth and cause cavities and other issues, like gum disease.

 Your Mouth Might Not Have Enough Space For Your Wisdom Teeth

-Impacted third molars might also lead to small cyst formations and tumors within the jawbone.
-These are highly uncomfortable.
-There are also risks of developing temporomandibular joint (TMJ) syndrome.
+Impacted third molars (wisdom teeth) might also lead to small cyst formations and tumors within the jawbone.
+These are highly uncomfortable and there are also risks of developing temporomandibular joint (TMJ) syndrome.

 You Can Experience Pain And Structural Issues From Impacted Wisdom Teeth

-Not only do your teeth shift when the third molars emerge, but you may also experience pain from impacted wisdom teeth.
-They can cause you to have headaches, jaw pain, and facial discomfort.
-Moreover, they might misalign and distort your smile aesthetics.
+Not only do your teeth shift when the third molars emerge, but you may also experience pain from impacted wisdom teeth, such as headaches, jaw pain, and facial discomfort.

-The imbalance in the structure of your teeth causes stress on healthy teeth.
-The stress can gradually weaken the teeth and cause fractures and cracks that harbor harmful bacteria.
+The shifting causes an imbalance in the structure of the teeth putting stress on the healthy teeth that can gradually weaken the teeth, causing fractures and cracks that harbor harmful bacteria.

 For many, wisdom teeth erupt after orthodontic tooth alignments.
-They can misalign the newly-aligned tooth structure and ruin years of improvement from wearing braces and aligners as invisalign miami.
+They can misalign the newly-aligned tooth structure and ruin years of improvement from wearing braces and aligners, such as Invisalign Miami.

-Invisalign in miami is a great option for those who need orthodontic treatment but aren’t interested in traditional braces.
+Invisalign in Miami is a great option for those who need orthodontic treatment but aren’t interested in traditional metal braces.
 The process involves aligning teeth through computer-generated invisible brackets and wires.

 Wisdom Teeth Removal Prevents Systemic Infection

 Impacted wisdom teeth can be the root cause of many whole-body infections.
 Systemic infections affect various organs which then need extensive treatments.
-Since proper oral care is generally impossible with localized infections, you might end up swallowing the bacteria and spread it throughout your entire body.
+Wisdom teeth can cause localized infections and you may wind up swallowing the bacteria, spreading it throughout your body.

-Partially or fully impacted wisdom teeth infection in the jawbone can cause a loss of bone density.
+Partially or fully impacted wisdom tooth infection in the jawbone can also cause a loss of bone density.
 If it reaches the bloodstream, it can lead to systemic infections in the lungs, kidneys, and other organs.
 The harmful bacteria also cause a rise in arterial plaque.

 To steer clear of these potentially dangerous health issues, dental specialists recommend wisdom teeth removal as soon as possible.